agbowlin/lib-logger/docs/api/ShellLogger.md

 ### Functions

-The `ConsoleLogger` object has the same function as the `Logger` object:
+The `ShellLogger` object has the same function as the `Logger` object:

 - AddLogTarget( LogTarget )
 - LogMessageRaw( Message )